VidulaDakshitha/Sensor_System_CODE4/README.md

 1️⃣ Clone the project

-2. Create tables in php my admin by creating a database, name as ds_sensor_system.
+2️⃣ Create tables in php my admin.
+          ▶️ Make sure to create the database as ds_sensor_system

 3. Install node modules to the Web_Api folder according to the video.